Chen Duxiu: Dean of the New Culture and New Youth

-Anti-Confucianism and literary revolution
+Anti-religion and literary revolution

 Two of the most significant crusades of the New Culture Movement, closely identified with New Youth and Chen Duxiu, were the anti-Confucian campaign and the vernacular revolution.
 These dramatically increased the magazine's circulation from 1,000 to 16,000 copies.

 Chen's attacks on Confucianism, which intensified in late 1916, argued that Confucian ideals were intrinsically linked to monarchical government and incompatible with a republican constitutional system based on independence, equality, and freedom.
+He argued that traditional Chinese morality, particularly the "three bonds and five ethical relationships," fostered a submissive and slavish character that endangered China's survival in a world dominated by "powerful and authoritative" nations.
 He criticized Confucianism for its emphasis on social hierarchy ("classes") and argued that its concern for the family was a means of protecting the privileges of the nobility.
 He vehemently opposed efforts by figures like Kang Youwei to establish Confucianism as a state religion, asserting that such a move was anachronistic and that Europe had progressed by abolishing religious and monarchical absolutism simultaneously.
 Chen drew on kaozheng scholarship to argue that Confucianism was originally a non-religious utilitarian doctrine, thereby undermining Kang's traditionalist interpretations.
 The brief restoration of the Manchu dynasty by the warlord Zhang Xun in the summer of 1917, at Kang Youwei's urging, further fueled Chen's anti-Confucian stance.

 The literary revolution advocated by New Youth was closely associated with the anti-Confucian campaign.
 While early issues of New Youth were written in a semi-classical style, Chen had long been interested in popularizing Western literary ideas and the vernacular.
 Following Hu Shi's modest proposals for literary reform in late 1916 and early 1917, Chen published his seminal article "On the Literary Revolution" (文学革命论 (Wénxué Gémìng Lùn)) in February 1917.
 In it, he called for the overthrow of the "painted, powdered, and obsequious literature of the aristocratic few" and the creation of a "plain, simple, and expressive literature of the people"; the overthrow of stereotyped classicism in favor of fresh, sincere realism; and the overthrow of pedantic, obscure literature in favor of plain-speaking, popular social literature.
 He specifically attacked the Tongcheng and Xijiang literary factions, whose classical styles dominated the existing government and bureaucracy, as proponents of an "artificial noble class language".
 By converting New Youth to the vernacular, Chen made its radical ideas highly accessible to China's new youth, undermining the cultural authority of the old guard.

+In 1919, Chen wrote "The True Meaning of Human Life," which criticised religious systems as being at odds with national progress.
+Chen condemned what he regarded as superstition, and sought to debunk Confucianism, Daoism, and Christianity in the article.